-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 Commission File Number 1-7724 Snap-on Incorporated (Exact name of registrant as specified in its charter) Delaware 39-0622040 (I.R.S.
-Employer Identification No.) (State of incorporation) 2801 80th Street, Kenosha, Wisconsin 53143 (Address of principal executive offices) (Zip code) (262) 656-5200 (Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act: Title of each class Name of each exchange on which registered Common stock, \$1.00 par value New York Stock Exchange Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes  No 🗌 Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act.
-Yes \square No \boxtimes Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes ⊠ No □ Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes  No 🗌 Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§229.405 of this chapter) is not contained herein, and will not be contained, to the best of registrant's knowledge, in a definitive proxy or information statement incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. ⊠ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer
+157 1 1U-K × ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(c For the fiscal year ende TRANSITION REPORT PURSUANT TO SECTION 13 OR Commission File e Number 1-7724 Snap-ən in corporated and the second seco as specified in its charter) Delaware 39-0622040 (State of incorporation) (I.R.S.
+Employer Identification No.) 2801 80th Street, Kenosha, Wisconsin (Address of principal executive offices) 53143 (Zip code) 56-5200 mber, including area code) Securities registered pursua nt to Section 12(b) of the Act: Title of each class Name of each exchange on which registered Common stock, \$1.00 par value New York Stock Exchange Securities registered pursuant to Section 12(g) of the Act: None icate by check mark if the registrant is a well-known.
+Yes ⊠ No □ seasoned issuer, as defined in Rule 405 of the Securities Indi icate by check mark if the registrant is not required to file repor- ts pursuant to Section 13 or 15(d) of the Act.
+Yes □ No ⊠ Exc ports required to be filed by Section 13 or 15(d) of the Securities shorter period that the registrant was required to file such reports), days.
+Yes ⊠ No □ Inte eractive Data File required to be submitted and posted pursuan ectronically and posted on its corporate Web site, if any, every to Rule 405 of Regulation S-T (§232.405 of this chapter) during ant was required to submit and post such files).
+Yes 🗵 No 🗆 cont t to Item 405 of Regulation S-K (§229.405 of this chapter) is not trant's knowledge, in a definitive proxy or information statement adment to this Form 10-K. ⊠ repo ted filer, an accelerated filer, a non-accelerated filer, or a smaller "accelerated filer" and "smaller reporting company" in Rule 12b-2 Large accelerated filer ☐ Accelerated filer ☐ No n-accelerated filer □ Smaller reporting company □ Indi icate by check mark whether the registrant is a shell company (a as defined in Rule 12b-2 of the Exchange Act).
+Yes □ No 🗵 dire equity held by non-affiliates (excludes 190,313 shares held by ice (\$63.63) at which common equity was last sold as of the last cal quarter (July 2, 2011) was \$3.7 billion.